ritiek/piano-rs/README.md

 - You can also record your notes with `-r <path/to/save/notes.yml>` and play them later on with `-p <path/to/save/notes.yml>`.

+If you're using Ubuntu, you might face the following:

+    error: failed to run custom build command for `alsa-sys v0.1.1`

+In this case, installing `libasound2-dev` should solve the problem:

+    $ sudo apt-get install libasound2-dev

 ## Running tests

 ```